 In comparison to sun exposure, blue light exposure tends to be greater because of the amount of time we spend with our devices.
 Consistent, unprotected exposure to this light (as with UV light) can cause pre-aging of the skin through ongoing cellular inflammation, ultimately changing structural proteins in the skin.
 These rays are also shown to be responsible for the generation of 50% of the Reactive Oxygen Species (ROS) generated in the skin as a result of exposure.
 These free radicals cause oxidative damage to the skin, the primary contributor to premature aging.
 While too much UV exposure from the sun will cause a burn, we don’t get the same warning from blue light alone and don’t think to protect ourselves in the same way.

 How To Protect Yourself

-Tweak Your Screen.
-We love Tech Armor’s screen shields for our phones and tablets.
-If you don’t want to stick something on your screen, there are free apps to download (like f.lux) that will gradually, and automatically, shift the light of your screen from blue to orange.
+Tech Armor also makes screen shields for phones and tablets.
+Finally, if you don’t want to stick something on your screen, there are free apps to download (like f.lux) that will gradually, and automatically, shift the light of your screen from blue to orange throughout the day!

 Prime Your Skin.
-We’re all about the first of it’s kind protective primer by MAKE mentioned earlier.
-This innovative serum protects skin from the damaging effects of blue light light emitted by electronic devices such as iPads and laptops.
-It’s enriched with marine algae to fight against free radicals, while mattifying skin and diminishing the appearance of pores and wrinkles.
-It is tinted black, but the color disappears once applied.
+We’re all about the first of it’s kind protective primer by MAKE.
+This innovative serum uses algae to protect skin from the damaging effects of blue light light emitted by electronic devices like your phone and laptop.
+The marine algae enriched formula fights free radicals, while also mattifying skin and diminishing the appearance of pores and wrinkles.